ger01d/dynamic-model-opencat/README.md

 # dynamic-model-opencat
-Dynamic modeling of quadruped robot Nybble

-The dynamic model is based on URDF and simulated in PyBullet.
+Dynamic modeling of quadruped robot Nybble based on URDF and PyBullet.

 ![](dynamic_model.gif)